Stereotactic Breast Procedures Certification FAQ

 Yes, you may submit your application up to 2 years prior to taking the exam.

-No, eligibility is granted upon successful completion of both the written examination and clinical case application.
+No, eligibility is granted upon successful completion of both the online examination and clinical case application.

 The practical examination is offered virtually.
 Eligible candidates are contacted directly for scheduling and are provided a complete explanation of practical examination requirements, components and instructions.